Do you want to find an answer to the question, “what is search engine optimization?” I’m here to help.

-Here are my best tips for creating the best content readers love and Google respects:
+Here are my best SEO tips for creating content readers love and Google respects:

 - Understand user intent: You need to know what the reader wants to accomplish when they land on your page.

-- Develop a customer avatar: You also need to know who your reader is, what they like, what they dislike, and why they’re there.
+- Develop a customer persona: You also need to know who your reader is, what they like, what they dislike, and why they’re there.